JAndrassy/WiFiEspAT/README.md

 ### the WiFiServer class differences

-The WiFiServer class in this library doesn't derive from the Arduino Server class.
-It doesn't implement the never used 'send to all clients' functionality over Print class methods (print, write).

 The AT firmware supports only one TCP server.

 * `begin` has optional parameters maxConnCount (default 1) and serverTimeout in seconds (default 60)
 * `beginSSL` ESP32 only. starts the server for secure connections.
 AT2 expects all client data of the SSL server to be read at once, so it only works with large WIFIESPAT_CLIENT_RX_BUFFER_SIZE or large buffer provided for read. see the WebServerSSL example
 * `end` to stop the server (the Arduino WiFi libraries can't stop a server)
 * `accept` like in new [Ethernet library](https://www.arduino.cc/en/Reference/EthernetServerAccept). see the AdvancedChatServer

+The WiFiServer class in this library doesn't derive from the Arduino Server class.
+It doesn't implement the never used 'send to all clients' functionality over Print class methods (print, write).
+For 'send to all clients' use the WiFiServerPrint class as the PagerServer example.

 ### the UDP differences